Sunshine Fest 2025

 Washington, D.C.
 20001

-Limited to 175 registrants.
 Coordinated by the Joseph L. Brechner Freedom of Information Project at the University of Florida College of Journalism and Communications, the National Freedom of Information Coalition, and the Johns Hopkins University Communication Graduate Program.
+Support for Sunshine Fest and Sunshine Week comes from the John S. and James L. Knight Foundation.

 Sessions will meet the following criteria: